MSW Admissions: Frequently Asked Questions

 Please ask them to contact us directly at firstname.lastname@example.org.

-On your resume, please only include work, internship and volunteer experiences that are related specifically to the field of social welfare and/or your concentration area.
+On your résumé, please only include work, internship and volunteer experiences that are related specifically to the field of social welfare and/or your concentration area.
 Please use the specific format provided, including tabulating the number of hours of experience.
-(PhD applicants may use any format they wish.)

 What services are available for students with disabilities?